Brandon Gaudin

 Additionally, he calls the Men's NCAA basketball tournament and select NFL games on Westwood One.
 He was previously the voice of Georgia Tech football and men's basketball, as well as Butler men's basketball.
 He has also called various NCAA championships for Turner Sports and select ACC baseball and basketball games on ESPN3.
-He is also the voice of Madden NFL for EA Sports (2017-present).
+He is also the voice of Madden NFL for EA Sports (2017–present).

+Brandon Gaudin worked as the play-by-play voice for the MLB on TBS for select MLB Regular season games in 2025.

 Early life

 Gaudin was born and raised in Evansville, Indiana.
 He was an Atlanta Braves fan and wrote a letter to Skip Caray asking how to get into sports broadcasting.
 Caray responded and encouraged him to practice, critique, and practice some more.
 Gaudin kept those words in his heart, and in high school convinced a local radio station to allow him to broadcast some of his school's baseball games.

 After graduation from Harrison High School, Gaudin enrolled at Butler University where he would graduate with a communications degree with an emphasis in broadcasting.
 He also majored in Political Science and received a minor in Business.
 He was named a "Top 10 Male Student" at Butler and given the distinction of the "Most Outstanding Communications Student" in his class.